Your child's first appointment with our service

-Once your child’s referral has been accepted they will be seen for an initial assessment via our virtual online platform.
-Based on the outcome of this appointment they may then be seen at either the Mary Sheridan Centre or Sunshine House.
+Once your child’s referral has been accepted, you will receive an initial assessment appointment.
+You will either receive a letter in the post or you will be contacted directly to arrange this.
+Your child will usually be seen at either the Mary Sheridan Centre or Sunshine House.
 If appropriate, we will discuss the option to see your child at home, school or nursery.

 How do I get an appointment?

 You will need a referral from a health visitor or GP, or another health professional.

 You can change or cancel your child's appointment by contacting the therapy admin team on 0203 049 8181 or emailing them on email@example.com.

 If you are unable to attend your appointment, please let us know as soon as possible so that we can offer your appointment to another patient.

 If your child is under the age of five, it is helpful to bring their red book.
 Please also bring any relevant medical reports that you may have about your child's condition.

 If your child is over the age of three, we ask that you bring a pair of shorts and a t-shirt for them to make the assessment easier and more comfortable.

 At your first appointment, a physiotherapist will ask about what problems your child is having, and how they are impacting their motor skills, function and participation.
 They will then look at the way your child moves by asking them to perform certain tasks.
 Your child's first appointment can take up to an hour.